 Children’s rights are enshrined in the United Nations Convention on the Rights of the Child (UNCRC), an international statement on the rights of children.
-It's based on the world’s first declaration on children’s rights, written by our founder Eglantyne Jebb in 1923.
+It's based on the world’s first declaration on children’s rights, written by Save the Children’s founder Eglantyne Jebb in 1923.

-Governments rarely prioritise children, and fail to recognise that they have rights.
+Governments rarely prioritise children, and fail to recognise that children have rights.
 We protect children’s rights by:

-- ensuring children and young people get their views are heard by decision makers
+- Ensuring children and young people get their views heard by decision makers.

-- supporting organisations which promote and protect children’s rights.
+- Supporting organisations that promote and protect children’s rights.

-We're calling upon all governments to recommit to the UNCRC by focusing on three important areas:
+We're calling upon all governments to recommit to the UNCRC by focusing on 3 key areas:

-- ensuring that all legislation is in full compliance with the UNCRC
+- Ensuring all legislation is in full compliance with the UNCRC.

-- increasing government spending on children and ensuring that the resources are being used effectively
+- Increasing government spending on children and ensuring that resources are being used effectively.

-- establishing an independent ombudsman for the protection and promotion of child rights in every country and an international complaints procedure for the UNCRC.
+- Establishing an independent ombudsman for the protection and promotion of child rights in every country, and setting up an international complaints procedure for the UNCRC.